adobe-type-tools/box-drawing/README.md

 __Dependencies:__
 When using Glyphs or FontLab, [Robofab][] must be installed and working.
-Also, running the script from the command line will not work without Robofab installed.
+Running the script from the command line will _not_ work without Robofab installed.

 ## What does this script not do?

 This script is not for adding Box Drawing Characters to existing, compiled fonts.
-It is assumed you have type design software, and font source data available.
+It is assumed you have type design software, and font source data available; or at least know what to do with a [UFO file][ufo].

 ## What are Box Drawing Characters?